DurationFull-time 6 months, Part-time 1 year

 You’ll participate in a wide range of learning methods, including lectures, tutorials, and computer laboratory classes.

-There are four key learning outcomes in this course: personal and professional awareness, knowledge and technical competence, problem-solving, and information literacy.
+There are four key learning outcomes in this graduate certificate: personal and professional awareness, knowledge and technical competence, problem-solving, and information literacy.

 RMIT advocates for work integrated learning as a way of obtaining work ready skills.
-This means your formal learning will be linked to professional or vocational practice where you can practice on real life problems.
+This means your formal learning will be linked to practical examples where you can practice on real life problems.

-This course is committed to providing students with practical skills and work-integrated learning (WIL).
-As part of this, you'll work on industry projects and develop your analytical abilities by solving hands-on problems.
+This qualification is committed to providing students with practical skills.
+As part of this, you'll work on examples and data develop your analytical abilities by solving hands-on problems.

-This course is linked to industry through the Program Advisory Committee (PAC) and through various consulting and research projects undertaken by staff.
-Members of the PAC provide valuable input and are a major driver for change in the course, particularly with regard to industry trends and future graduate capabilities, the use of state-of-the-art software, the introduction of specialisations and, most importantly, support for the use of WIL.
+This graduate certificate is linked to industry through the Industry Advisory Committee (IAC) and through various consulting and research projects undertaken by staff.
+Members of the PAC provide valuable input and are a major driver for change in the curriculum, particularly with regard to industry trends and future graduate capabilities, the use of state-of-the-art software, the introduction of specialisations and, most importantly, support for the use of WIL.

-To complete the Graduate Certificate in Analytics, students must complete three subjects, including:
+To attain the Graduate Certificate in Analytics, students must complete three core subjects, including:

 - Database Concepts